 Students with no prior flight experience can expect to enroll in four terms of campus undergraduate study and flight training, and a summer term that normally encompasses 12 credits of study via internships, a practicum, and an academic course, all of which are delivered at the online undergraduate tuition rate.
-Following the completion of their fourth term, students have the option to complete their degree through an additional four terms of study on campus, or by taking 17 courses online, or via a combination of the two).
+Following the completion of their fourth term, students have the option to complete their degree through an additional four terms of study on campus, or by taking 17 courses online, or via a combination of the two delivery models.